 The Launch Vehicle

-The Indian Space Agency, ISRO, uses two main launch vehicles to inject satellites into orbits.
-The PSLV (Polar Satellite Launch Vehicle) is used for missions where satellites are to be launched into Low-earth and Sun-synchronous orbits at altitudes ranging from 160 to 2000 kms.
-The GSLV (Geosynchronous Satellite Launch Vehicle) is used to launch satellites into the geosynchronous orbit with altitudes reaching as high as 35000kms.
+The Indian Space Agency, ISRO, uses two launch vehicles to inject satellites into orbits.
+The PSLV (Polar Satellite Launch Vehicle) is used for missions where satellites are to be launched into Low-earth and Sun-synchronous orbits at altitudes ranging from 160 to 2000kms.
+Whereas, the GSLV (Geosynchronous Satellite Launch Vehicle) is used to launch satellites into the geosynchronous orbit with altitudes reaching as high as 35000kms.

 ISRO’s launch of 104 satellites was made possible by the PSLV-XL, a slightly upgraded version of the PSLV with six strap-on motors carrying 12 tons of extra propellant fuel each.
 The XL version of the PSLV was used to achieve a lift-off mass of 320 tons to accommodate the 1378 kilograms of payload (satellites).

 The PSLV is dubbed as the Workhorse of ISRO.
 It has been in use for 23 years, and this was its 39th mission.
-It has successfully launched a whopping 226 satellites into orbit and has earned a reputation as one of the most reliable launch vehicles in the world.
-Some of its most notable missions were the Chandrayaan 1 mission (India’s mission to the moon) and the Mars orbiter mission.
+Notably, it has successfully launched a whopping 226 satellites into orbit.
+Accordingly, these laurels have earned the PSLV a reputation as one of the most reliable launch vehicles in the world.
+Some of its most notable missions were the Chandrayaan 1 mission (India’s mission to the moon) and the Mars Orbiter mission.

-The main payload for this mission was the Cartosat – 2D, a satellite from the Indian indigenous satellite series, Cartosat, used for earth observation.
-Two more Indian nanosatellites, INS-1A and INS-1B were also launched.
+The primary payload for this mission was the Cartosat – 2D, a satellite from the Indian indigenous satellite series, Cartosat, used for earth observation.
+Two more Indian nanosatellites, INS-1A and INS-1B, were also launched.

 The remaining 101 satellites were from six different countries.